-Thousands of teachers marched on the Arizona capitol, leaving classes canceled and school buses not running for six days.
+Thousands of teachers marched on the Arizona capitol of Phoenix, leaving classes canceled and school buses not running for six days.

 The “Red for Ed” movement began last month with calls for public education supporters to wear red on designated days and participate in public walk-ins.
 Gov. Doug Ducey proposed raises adding up to 20 percent by 2020, but the union countered with more demands.
 Those demands are: raises for support staff such as bus drivers, additional classroom funding and a return to pre-Recession funding levels.